linhngocle2000/collaborative-carrier-network/README.md

 ### Login as auctioneer

 To login as an auctioneer, choose _Login_ in the start window.
 Enter **auctioneer** as username <ins>and</ins> password, then click on the _Login_ button at the bottom.
+After logging in, click on _Start auction_ to start auction process.
-After logging in, the auction process will start automatically.
+After the auction process finishes, the application will terminate automatically.
 To monitor the auction process, please refer to the log file of the current date.

 ### Auction process